Artix Installation

 exit

-Change root into the system again & open /etc/default/grub in nvim:
+Change root into the system again & open /etc/default/grub in vim:

 artix-chroot /mnt bash

 Delete the mess at the bottom (G), except for the UUIDs.
 Copy those (yy) & paste them (p) at the top (gg) below the line GRUB_CMDLINE_LINUX_DEFAULT=.
-Then change it to read, sda2 here standing for its UUID, & main for its UUID:
+Then change it to read (sda2 standing for its UUID, & main for its UUID):

 GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet cryptdevice=UUID=sda2:cryptlvm root=UUID=main"